bsc-quantic/Extrae.jl/README.md

 [![Extrae.jl presentation](https://img.youtube.com/vi/hWOn8DBwYHA/maxresdefault.jpg)](https://youtu.be/hWOn8DBwYHA)

+## Installation

+If you want to perform a system-wide installation of Extrae, we recommend following this [guide](https://tools.bsc.es/doc/pdf/extrae-installation-guide.pdf).
+You can find more details in the [section _3.
+Configuration, build and installation_](https://tools.bsc.es/doc/html/extrae/configure-installation.html) of the documentation.

+If you want to use the BinaryBuilder-built artifact, you don't need to do anything more than adding Extrae.jl as a dependency to your project.

 ## Usage

 First, you need to set the Extrae configuration using environment variables or XML configuration.
 An example configuration file can be found in `scripts/extrae.xml`.